 - Provide adequate security to protect unclassified Covered Defense Information (known as CDI, a term that encompasses CUI).

-Further, if end-to-end encryption is used to protect CUI, then NIST SP 800-171 requires the use of FIPS 140-2 validated cryptographic modules.
+Contractors must implement the 110 security controls stipulated in the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 in order to provide adequate security.
+If encryption is used to protect CUI, then NIST SP 800-171 requires the use of FIPS 140-2 validated cryptographic modules.
 Note that the use of FIPS approved algorithms is not sufficient to meet this requirement.
-NIST maintains a list of vendors that use FIPS 140-2 validated cryptographic modules; PreVeil is on that list here.
+Rather, contractors must ensure those modules are FIPS validated modules as well.
+NIST maintains a list of vendors that use FIPS 140-2 validated cryptographic modules.; PreVeil is on that list here.

 - Rapidly report cyber incidents to the Department of Defense Cyber Crimes Center (DC3).